 The Group generally finances its operation with internally generated resources.
 Cash and bank deposits of the Group are mainly denominated in Hong Kong dollars ("HK\$"), US dollars ("USD"), Renminbi ("RMB") and Euro.
 Transactions of the Group are mainly denominated in HK\$, USD, RMB and Euro.
 As HK\$ is pegged to USD, the Group does not expect any significant movements in the USD/HK\$ exchange rate.
 In this regard, the Group does not expose to significant currency risk arising from USD.
-The Group has significant exposure to foreign exchange fluctuation in RMB against HK\$ at the end of reporting period.
+The Group has significant exposure to foreign exchange fluctuation in RMB and Euro against HK\$ at the end of reporting period.
+Foreign exchange forward contract can be used to eliminate the currency risk exposure.
 The Group currently does not have a foreign currency hedging policy.
 However, the management monitors foreign exchange exposure and will consider hedging significant foreign currency exposure should the need arise.